mil167/FFBEWiki/README.md

 11/16/2018 - Revelations of Darkness - Fan Festa banner data has been uploaded into the database.

 12/12/2018 - Story Event: Sieghard, The Magnificent - Sieghard banner data and Fan Festa banner data has been uploaded into the database.

+12/21/2018 - King Mog Farming Event: Winter Mayhem - Christmas 2018 banner data has been uploaded into the database.